 The bill seeks to address the lack of affordable housing for farmworkers in rural communities.
-The legislation takes steps to increase government funding for farmworker housing under the Section 514 and 516 housing programs.
-The bill would allow some owners of farmworker housing to receive operating assistance for properties whose occupants include H-2A workers; however, the bill limits the amount and strengthens requirements to ensure domestic workers are not displaced by H-2A workers.
-Moreover, there are requirements to ensure that the new housing built is suitable for families.
+The legislation takes steps to increase government funding for the USDA Section 514 and 516 farm labor housing development programs.
+The bill would allow some owners of farmworker housing to receive operating assistance for properties whose occupants include H-2A workers; however, the bill would limit the amount and would strengthen requirements to ensure domestic workers are not displaced by H-2A workers.
+Moreover, the bill contains requirements to ensure that the new housing built is suitable for families.